tonysyu/qwikstart/docs/understanding_operations.rst

            opconfig:       # 3.
 Common operation configuration
                output_namespace: "template_variables"
            inputs:         # 4.
 Context data specific to the `prompt` operation
-               1. name: "name"
+               name: "name"
        "Display message":
            name: echo
            message: |
                Hello, {{ qwikstart.name }}!

 This task composes two different operations: :doc:`operations/prompt` and :doc:`operations/echo`.
-The `prompt` operation is used to prompt the user for a name and then the `echo` operation displays a greeting.
+The `prompt` operation is used to prompt the user for a `name`, and then the `echo` operation displays a greeting.

+The :doc:`operations/prompt` operation adds all user inputs into a `template_variables` dictionary, which is added to the global context.
 Note that the `output_namespace` config isn't actually needed since that's the default for the `prompt` operation.
-It's added here to be explicit and to focus the discussion.
+It's added here just for clarity.

+The :doc:`operations/echo` operation expects a `template_variables` dictionary as input, which is used to render the `message`.
+The :doc:`operations/echo` operation defaults to `template_variable_prefix = "qwikstart"`, which is why the template variable is rendered using `qwikstart.name` instead of just `name` as specified in the `inputs` definition.

 Anatomy of an operation
 -----------------------